fabioformosa/quartz-manager/README.md

 ## UI DASHBOARD
-THE UI is a single-page-application provided by the Quartz Manager Java library itself.
+Quartz Manager UI is a single-page-application provided by the Quartz Manager Java library itself.
 It leverages the websockets to receive in real-time the trigger updates and the outcomes of the job executions.

 ![](https://github.com/fabioformosa/quartz-manager/blob/develop/quartz-manager-parent/quartz-manager-web-showcase/src/main/resources/quartz-manager-4-screenshot.png)